ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 ## Additional Declarations

-In addition to `struct` declarations we also want to parse `union`, `enum`, `typedef` and variable declarations.
+In addition to `struct` declarations we also want to parse `union`, `enum`, `typedef`, and variable declarations.
 Conveniently the nifty trick for parsing `struct` declarations happens to apply for all of these cases as well.
-Rather than write a function for each of these C constructs, we can duplicate the string comparison check for each case and use `parse_struct_source` for all of them:
+Rather than write a function for each of these C constructs, we can duplicate the string comparison check for each case and reuse `parse_struct_source` for all of them:

 ```c
 static struct doc